Samizo-AITL/full-code-mechanical-design/index.md

 In this sense, **Full Code Mechanical Design is to mechanical engineering what RTL is to SoC design**.

-This shift moves mechanical design from a craft-based process to an intent-driven, reproducible, and scalable engineering discipline.

 ---

 ## Beyond CAD: Mechanical Design as IP

-This project goes beyond parametric CAD automation.

 By expressing geometry, constraints, and design decisions entirely in code, mechanical design itself becomes a reusable and evolvable intellectual property (IP).

 The generated CAD model is only a byproduct.
 The true asset is the executable design knowledge, similar to RTL or IP blocks in SoC design.